sg16-unicode/sg16-meetings/README.md

   - Steve Downey
   - Tom Honermann
   - Victor Zverovich
+- \[ Editor's note: The SG16 chair has fallen far behind his obligations but will publish a proper summary of this meeting in due time. \]
 - [P3733R0: More named universal character escapes](https://wg21.link/p3733r0):
   - **Poll 1: P3733R0: Forward to EWG with a recommendation to adopt this feature as a defect report.**
     - Attendees: 10